grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-too-far-in-future

-This non-critical error occurs when Mimir receives a write request that contains a sample or histogram whose timestamp is in the future compared to the current "real world" time.
+This is a non-critical error.
+It occurs when Mimir receives a write request that contains a sample or histogram whose timestamp is in the future compared to the current _real world_ time.
 Mimir accepts timestamps that are slightly in the future, due to skewed clocks for example.
 It rejects timestamps that are too far in the future, based on the definition that you can set via the `-validation.create-grace-period` option.
 On a per-tenant basis, you can fine tune the tolerance by configuring the `-validation.max-length-label-value` option.